markuswissinger/ducktestpy/README.rst

 - Currently failing tests contribute type information, although it is potentially incorrect.
 Execute ducktest only while all tests pass.
 - ducktest collects all types used in tests, even if they are sub- or supertypes of each other
-- The types of objects in container types are not resolved yet.
 - When a parameter is a class (not an instance), its type is *type* or *metaclass*.
 Calls to its classmethods will create warnings in static type checkers.
+- Old style classes are not resolved yet